 PRESERVING THE MISSION

-The Brody School of Medicine in 2014
+The Brody School of Medicine - 2015

 When the East Carolina University School of Medicine was created four decades ago, our threefold mission was clearly established and deep-seated within our values and our daily work:

 Increase the supply of primary care physicians to serve our state;

 Improve the health status of citizens in eastern North Carolina;

 Enhance the access of minority and disadvantaged students to a medical education.

 Today, in the midst of tectonic shifts in health care and medical education, our vision remains clear and our mission remains constant.
 Brody will remain dedicated to training our doctors and treating our citizens.